avishek376/Scaler-Problem-Solving/Advanced/03 Advanced DSA : Arrays - 3/Homework/Q2. Minimum Swaps 2/Idea.md

 Suppose we have array A=[A0, A1, A2… ]

-Now, let’s keep iterating over this array, and if Ai != i, We swap it with index Ai (that’s where Ai belongs).
+Now, let’s keep iterating over this array, and if A[i] != i, We swap it with index A[i] (that’s where A[i] belongs).
 If you work it out, you can always see some cycle will form.

 Example: